-- 2.3.
-The OLCs should include the limits that must be observed, as well as the operational requirement that structures, systems and components important to safety ned to meet to perform their intended functions as described in the safety analysis report for the plant. - 2.4.
-Safe operation depends upon personnel as well as on equipment and procedures; therefore, OLCs should also include the actions to be taken when limits are exceeded or equipment important to safety does not perform its intended functions.
+2.3.
+The OLCs should include the limits that must be observed, as well as the operational requirement that structures, systems and components important to safety need to meet to perform their intended functions as described in the safety analysis report for the plant.

+2.4.
+Safe operation depends upon personnel as well as on equipment and procedures; therefore, OLCs should also include the actions to be taken when limits are exceeded or equipment important to safety is not capable of performing its intended functions.
 With regard to operating personnel, the OLCs should include requirements for surveillance and corrective or other actions that are necessary to supplement the functioning of equipment involved in maintaining these OLCs.
-Some OLCs might involve a combination of automatic functions and actions by personnel. - 2.5.
-Paragraph 4.10 of SSR-2/2 (Rev. 1) [1] states:
+Some OLCs might involve a combination of automatic functions and actions by personnel.